ohmtech-rdi/eurorack-blocks/documentation/starter-kit/demos.md

 In particular we don't need the pin headers for the first 8 buttons/gates labelled from B1 to B8, neither the SD card pins.

-Put the Frohmage PCB on top and make sure that everything is proper and flush.
+Put the Frohmager PCB on top and make sure that everything is proper and flush.
 Then solder all the pins.

 Once done you can remove the front panel from the Kivu12 board.